Each year, business owners rely on the holiday season to make a hefty portion of their annual revenue.

 In today’s environment, relying just on brick-and-mortar sales is no longer an option for most businesses.
-Two years ago, only 17.8% of sales were made from online purchases.
-Since then, the adoption of eCommerce has only grown, with 14.3% of all retail sales in the first quarter, up 6.6% from last year.
+Only 17.8% of sales were made from online purchases two years ago.
+Since then, the adoption of e-commerce has only grown, with 14.3% of all retail sales in the first quarter, up 6.6% from last year.

-The eCommerce share of the retail market remains high, and so does the level of competition in the space.
+The e-commerce share of the retail market remains high, and so does the level of competition in the space.
 To make yourself shoppers’ go-to for gifts, you need to make the shopping experience easy.
 Now is a great time to get started, so you have time to tweak your plans and make them perfect.

 This guide looks at everything you need to get your online store ready to make holiday magic.
-Read on to be prepared!

-But your homepage shouldn’t be the only place you showcase your deals.
+Your homepage shouldn’t be the only place you showcase your deals.
 Not everyone will land there while they’re doing their online shopping.
 If they find a different page in a Google search, you’ll want that page to include your promo language and advertisements to capture the most eyeballs from potential customers.

 Explore all the ways you can showcase your products this holiday season.
 You can start by deciding which products to sell.
 Are there specific holiday bundles your target audience wants?
 What about seasonal favorites?
 Also, review last year’s numbers – which products sold the best, and do you stock anything similar?
 Next, consider how you’ll display these items on your site.
 For example, you could organize gifts and bundles in one place.
-You can also consider creating categories around the recipient, or “Gifts for Mom,” “Gifts for Dad,” etc. This will help your customers easily navigate your site and find what they’re looking for.
+You can also consider creating categories around the recipient, or Gifts for Mom, Gifts for Dad, etc. This will help your customers easily navigate your site and find what they’re looking for.

 Marketing is often a long game, so it’s essential to start getting your ducks in a row long before your customers even think about shopping for the holidays.
 When considering long-game marketing, SEO (or Search Engine Optimization) will be something you need to plan well in advance.
 SEO campaign results often take more than six months to develop, and the most significant results often take more than a year to manifest.
 So, now is a great time to get started on your website’s SEO!